antochan/Grailed-Challenge/README.md

 •	Each cell has its own xib file with a `CustomImageView`, and a UILabel.

-Note: I decided to use collectionview to emulate for a shopping experience for a user’s saved searches.
+Note: I decided to use collectionview to emulate a shopping experience for a user’s saved searches.

 ## Miscellaneous
 •	I added one 3rd party library called Lottie which displays animations.
 I mainly used this to indicate loading / disabling user interaction on the screen when loading from a network request.
 This is the `displaySpinner` and `removeSpinner` function that can be found in Constants.swift

-•	I added a function called `addBlackGradientLayer` in ImageUtilities.swift so the article image can have a gradient effect on it.
+•	I added a function called `addBlackGradientLayer` in `ImageUtilities.swift` so the article image can have a gradient effect on it.

+•	I added a few test cases on some utility functions in the file `UtilitiesTest.swift`.